Darkness 'til the First

 Then he was sent to pick up some food donations from the concerned-corduroy set in Princeton.
-I was all ready to suggest that he and I talk about Evelyn and her missing sister while we drove north, but for some reason he asked Sheila to go with him, not me.
+I was all ready to suggest that he and I talk about Evelyn and her sister’s missing grave while we drove north, but for some reason he asked Sheila to go with him, not me.
 They left and I ran down to the basement to hide my rage, and I punched something, and gritted my teeth, and then when I sat down on that pile of old tires, I realized my knuckles were bleeding from hitting the cinderblock wall.

 At ten o'clock they were still not back and they were more than two hours late without even calling.
 Everyone was worried and called the county hospital but I knew they were drinking out on Route One, at the Black Velvet Bar, where the trucks thundered by two feet from the front door.
 Where Rafael threw beer down his throat and told stories of doing time.
 Where he took me once and I sat at that bar and watched the chilly Autumn evening turn to dark so quickly, so quickly.

 Oh Rafael where are you?
 You won't get away with this.
 You won't ignore skinny old crazy Evelyn or pretty little white girl me.